 “It’s China, mom.
-Everybody knows kung fu. – Dre Parker, Karate Kid (2010)
+Everybody knows kung fu.” – Dre Parker, Karate Kid (2010).

-That may or may not be true (my money’s on not), but in the West it can safely be said that barely anybody knows Kung Fu.
+But in the West it can safely be said that barely anybody knows Kung Fu.

 This collection of essays by female martial artists was published in the early 90s, and many of the themes which come up are still relevant today.